Kimbsy/y-combinator-animation/script.md

 Let's look back at the source code for the Y Combinator now that we're a bit more familiar with some of it's pieces.

-The Y combinator is a function which takes an `f`.
+The Y Combinator is a function which takes an `f`.

 It then calls this lambda function on this one.